department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

              Call the VA Insurance Center (VAIC) at +1 (800) 669-8477 to report the death of a Veteran.
             </li>
               <li className="process-step list-two">
              Be ready to give the Veteran’s Claim Number to VAIC.
-Find out more about Veteran’s Claim Numbers.
             </li>
             <li className="process-step list-three">
               <div>